elmar/aptitude-robot/README.md

     + foo
     : foo

-During the initial deployment you would run <code>aptitude-robot</code> with the <code>--force-install</code> option to ignore the keep action.
+During the initial deployment you would run `aptitude-robot` with the `--force-install` option to ignore the keep action.

 ## Building from Source

-You can build <code>aptitude-robot</code> from the GIT repository as follows:
+You can build `aptitude-robot` from the GIT repository as follows:

     sudo aptitude -y install autoconf autotools-dev build-essential git sudo aptitude -y install libany-moose-perl libfile-slurp-perl perl-doc